violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

 At this point, I encountered the error `Failed to connect to lvmetad`.
 The is due to the `lvmetad` service that improves performance of LVM, the Logical Volume Manager (which manages disk drives and other mass-storage devices).
-We have to disable it by editing `/etc/lvm/lvm.conf`, and write `use_lvmetad = 0`.
+I have to disable it by editing `/etc/lvm/lvm.conf`, and write `use_lvmetad = 0`.

 # Setting a host name